 - It is taking part on licensed premises.
 For example, a theatre, public house or hotel.

-- Your child is modelling/performing for more than 4 days in any 6-month time frame over one or more performances.
+- Your child is modelling/performing for more than 4 days in any six month period over one or more performances.

 - They will be taking the day off school.